luckysnorkel/sffilmlocations/README.md

 The longer I’ve lived here, the more I’ve come to realize that the San Francisco that’s so often portrayed in films and television tends to be limited to a small pocket of the city.
 So perhaps the average American’s media-driven perception of how San Francisco “used to be” feeds into this overblown viewpoint of a city in decline.
 I decided to undergo an analysis of city filming locations to answer the following questions:

 1. How have the number and scope of citywide filming locations changed over time?
+2. How do the most-filmed districts correlate with actual San Francisco demographics?
-2. Which titles offer the most diverse and balanced portrayals of San Francisco?
+3. Which titles offer the most diverse and balanced portrayals of San Francisco?
-3. How does diversity of SF portrayal correlate to the most popular and profitable films and television shows?
+4. How does diversity of SF portrayal correlate to the most popular and profitable films and television shows?

 Data source: DataSF, Open data project